 There are two videos below.
 One is by two volunteer teachers in Italy and the other is a longer video commissioned by GeoVisions to explain more details about the program.

-The fee you pay to volunteer to teach English in Italy goes to our 501(c)(3) non-profit company, The GeoVisions Foundation.
+The fee you pay to volunteer to teach English in Italy goes to our 501(c)(3) non-profit public charity, The GeoVisions Foundation.
 The program donation for this experience covers our costs of placing you on the program in a safe host family or hostel and neighborhood.
 The fee helps our non-profit to provide your accommodation, meals, insurance, pre-departure & in-country support.
 We provide 24/7 emergency service, manned by real people.
 We update our teaching materials and teacher aids constantly and provide a real ESL Teacher who is here via email to give you personalized assistance if you feel you need ideas.
 You are supported from the moment you contact us to the time you return … and beyond, through our active Alumni Community.

 Be sure to speak to your tax preparer to see if any of these fees can be deducted as a charitable donation.